kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 ## Installation

 You can find the SDK JARs directly on [bintray](https://bintray.com/kuzzle/maven/sdk-jvm).
-Download and add it to your classpath.
+Download and add them to your classpath.

 ::: info
 The following examples are made to be executed without any IDE.
 If you're using Eclipse, IntelliJ or another Java IDE, you need to add the SDK as a project dependency in your classpath.
 :::

-### Installing on Android using gradle
+### Installing for Android projects using gradle

-In your app build.gradle add the following line and sync.
+In your app build.gradle add the following lines and synchronize your project:

-### Maven:
+### Maven

 ```xml
 <dependency>